The Muslim Vote: Background

-A survey of Muslim voters reported that 86% voted Labour in the 2019 general election.
-After Labour initially supported Israeli military action in the Gaza war following the 2023 Hamas-led attack on Israel, support for the party fell among Muslims, with a poll by Survation finding only 43% saying they would vote Labour in the next election.
+Support for the party quickly fell among Muslims, with a poll by Survation finding only 43% saying they would vote Labour in the upcoming election.
 BBC analysis of the 2024 local elections results said that Labour voteshare had fallen 21 percentage points in council wards where more than 20% of residents are Muslim and analysis by Number Cruncher Politics found that Labour lost 33 percentage points in majority-Muslim areas.